Cancun seaweed conditions update: very clean, without sargassum in most of Cancun and Riviera Maya

 The Sargassum Monitoring Network of Cancun publishes daily reports of the situation on 60 beaches of the Mexican Caribbean, based on satellite and drone images, and photographs of citizens.

-Green: clean of sargassum, with low presence of sargassum
+Green: low presence of sargassum

-Red: strong presence of sargassum
+Red: strong, excessive presence of sargassum

 Orange: abundant presence of sargassum

-Yellow: moderate level of sargassum
+Yellow: moderate presence of sargassum

 The Sargassum Monitoring Network is made up of biologists, oceanologists, computer engineers, and hydrobiologists, and draws up reports of sargassum from satellite images provided by the Optical Oceanography Laboratory of the University of South Florida, and the System of Marine Monitoring of the National Commission for the Knowledge and Use of Biodiversity (Conabio).